 If you don't have a grinder with a felt wheel, you can do a great job of polishing by hand with a piece of rough leather glued to a flat surface.
 Charge the leather with the same green chromium oxide compound and rub the gouge surface vigorously back and forth across the leather.
-Although it is slower, you can even forgo the leather and just do this with a flat piece of wood and the green compound.
+Although it is slower, you can even forgo the leather and just do this with a flat piece of wood or cardboard and the green compound.

 Once polished the tool is ready for use.